-In total, 30 states have strengthened their marriage-age laws since 2016.4 Over that same short period many more states have considered reform bills, and many of those bills have cleared major legislative hurdles, even if they have not yet made it all the way to final passage.
+In total, 34 states have strengthened their marriage-age laws since 2016.4 Over that same period many more states have considered reform bills, and many of those bills have cleared major legislative hurdles, even if they have not yet made it all the way to final passage.

-These achievements are all the more remarkable considering that in some states, thousands of bills can be introduced in an intense, 40- to 60-day legislative session, all competing for attention and time in committee hearings, or for space on the agenda for a floor vote.
-These dynamics were exacerbated by the pandemic which interrupted 2020 legislative sessions and caused serious logistical hurdles throughout 2021, limiting the bandwidth of legislators to take on this and other critical issues while addressing pressing concerns such as pandemic relief, police reforms, and voting rights.
+These achievements are all the more remarkable considering that some states see thousands of bills introduced in an intense 40- to 60-day legislative session, all competing for attention and time in committee hearings or chamber floor.

+These dynamics were exacerbated by the pandemic which interrupted 2020 legislative sessions and caused serious logistical hurdles throughout 2021, limiting the bandwidth of legislators to take on this and other critical issues while addressing pressing concerns such as pandemic relief, police reform, and voting rights.
+As these crises receded or were addressed, more attention was once again available for the issue of child marriage and 2023 saw the largest number of reforms passed since 2019.